 Now we know why.
-When the Seminoles lined up on the third-base line for the national anthem, DiBlasi removed his cap to reveal red and gold streaks through his short crop.
+When the Seminoles lined up on the third-base line for the national anthem, DeBlasi removed his cap to reveal red and gold streaks through his short hair.

 ANOTHER ONE FOR JENNINGS: For the second time this week, Baylor pitcher and designated hitter Justin Jennings won a player of the year award.

 This time, it was the Dick Howser Trophy selected by the National Collegiate Baseball Writers Association.
 On Thursday, Jennings was awarded by Baseball America magazine.